muratk5n/thirdwave/en/README.md

 ---

-Heat pumps are better than pure-electrical (resistance) heating (they use some gas inside), clean, but will still cause an uptick in electricity usage..
+Heat pumps are better than pure-electrical (resistance) heating as they use some gas inside, also clean, but will still cause an uptick in electricity usage..
 Depending on the price of electricity in a country that can hurt budgets.
 Everything about electricity, from its delivery, to its storage, is problematic.
 If renewable gas is piped into homes it can simply upgrade gas boilers to use the new gas, instead of natgas.